SamsungDS/libvfn/README.rst

 |build badge| |coverity badge|

-libvfn is library for interacting with PCIe-based NVMe devices from user-space using the Linux kernel ``vfio-pci`` driver.
+libvfn is zero-dependency library for interacting with PCIe-based NVMe devices from user-space using the Linux kernel ``vfio-pci`` driver.

 The core of the library is **excessively low-level** and aims to allow controller verification and testing teams to interact with the NVMe device at